rohitpatwa/leetcode/Readme.md

 160. Intersection of Two Linked Lists : Find the lengths of the two ll.
 Move the head of larger ll by l1-l2 steps.
 Then move both heads and compare at step.
 155. Min Stack : Use additional stack to store the min-so-far elements.
 When popping, check if the popped element is the min so far.
 If yes, pop.
 202. Happy number : Use fast pointer slow pointer approach to detect a cycle.
 If cycle found, return False, if 1 reached, return True.
+283. Move Zeroes : Use fast pointer, slow pointer approach.
+Move slow pointer if arr[slow] != 0.
+Move fast always, When arr[slow]==0, swap slow fast values.
+122. Best Time to Buy and Sell Stock II : Iterate on array from 1 to n.
+Wherever, arr[i] > arr[i-1], add it to profit.